Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 Tool-less bevel and depth adjustments are pretty standard, and you’ll find it even in this budget example.

-This model lacks the laser, but considering that DeWalt hasn’t got one either, it’s not a big deal.
-The safety button operation is the same as the rest of the saws on the market and gets some complaints from the users.
+This model lacks the laser, but it’s not a big deal considering that DeWalt hasn’t got one either.
+Unfortunately, the safety button operation is the same as the rest of the saws on the market and gets some complaints from the users.
 Especially left-handed ones that find it very awkward if not impossible to use.

 The quality of the blades that are included is not very high, but you can always upgrade, and I’m sure you’ll get better performance from your little saw.